Say You're One of Them: Reception

-Oprah said, "In over 60 books I have never chosen a collection of short stories because usually short stories leave you wanting something.
+Oprah Winfrey said, "In over 60 books I have never chosen a collection of short stories because usually short stories leave you wanting something.
 This is a first for me because each one of these five stories just left me gasping.”

 Maureen Corrigan of NPR said, "Akpan's brilliance is to present that brutal subject [partisan hatred] through the bewildered, resolutely chipper voice of children; he never succumbs to the temptation of making his narrators endearing or overly innocent.
 They've seen too much to pretend purity."

-Susan Straight of [Washington Post Book World] said, "It is not merely the subject that makes Akpan’s writing so astonishing, translucent, and horrifying all at once; it is his talent with metaphor and imagery, his immersion into character and place...
+Susan Straight of Washington Post Book World said, "It is not merely the subject that makes Akpan’s writing so astonishing, translucent, and horrifying all at once; it is his talent with metaphor and imagery, his immersion into character and place...
 Uwem Akpan has given these children their voices, and for the compassion and art in his stories I am grateful and changed.”

-Deirdre Donahue of [USA Today] said, “Brilliant...
+Deirdre Donahue of USA Today said, “Brilliant...
 Say You’re One of Them proves that great fiction often can reveal more truth than a whole shelf of memoirs and histories."